 "Everything will be fine."
 It had been for me.

 “Thanks mister.”
-Charlie was genuinely relieved that I stopped talking.
+Charlie was genuinely relieved when I stopped talking.

 Religion and especially lack of religion was a private matter best left to the soul.